 The Parliament consists of an upper house, or the Council of the Republic, with 64 members, and a lower chamber, or House of Representatives, with 110 members.
 The President (Aleksandr Lukashenko) appoints the Prime Minister (Mikhail Myasnikovich), the Deputy Prime Minister and eight members of the Council of the Republic.
 All members of the House of Representatives are elected by popular vote.
 The next Parliamentary elections are due to be held in September 2016.

 The Russia–Belarus–Kazakhstan Customs Union began operation in January 2010.
 This was followed in January 2012 by the establishment of the Russia–Belarus–Kazakhstan Common Economic Space (CES).
-In theory, the CES removes all barriers to the free movement of goods, services, capital and labour, and is based on the rules of the WTO.
-In May 2014, Russia, Belarus and Kazakhstan signed the Eurasian Economic Union (EEU) treaty, which will come into effect on 1 January 2015.
+The CES aimed to remove all barriers to the free movement of goods, services, capital and labour, and was based on the rules of the WTO.
+In May 2014, Russia, Belarus and Kazakhstan signed the Eurasian Economic Union (EEU) treaty, which came into effect on 1 January 2015.
 The focus of the EEU is on creating a common market for goods, services, capital and labour, similar in some aspects to the European Union.

 Australia recognised the Republic of Belarus following its independence from the former Soviet Union in 1991.
 Australia’s Ambassador in Moscow is accredited to Belarus and in May 2014 presented his credentials to President Lukashenko in Minsk.
-Belarus’s Ambassador in Jakarta is accredited to Australia.
-Belarusian Deputy Minister of Foreign Affairs, Mr Valentin Rybakov, visited Australia in June 2013.
+Belarus opened an Embassy in Australia in February 2015 and is represented by Ambassador Viktar Shykh.
+Belarusian Deputy Minister of Foreign Affairs, Mr Valentin Rybakov, visited Australia in June 2013 and again in February 2015.
+Australia signed a Memorandum of Understanding on Cooperation in the Field of Arts and Culture with Belarus during Mr Rybakov’s visit in February 2015.

 Bilateral economic and trade relationship

 The Australia–Belarus trade relationship is modest.
-Two-way merchandise trade in 2013 was A$5.6 million, dominated by A$5.2 million in Australian imports from Belarus (predominantly fertilisers, medical instruments, and rubber tyres and treads).
+Two-way merchandise trade in 2013-14 was A$5.1 million, dominated by A$4.6 million in Australian imports from Belarus (predominantly fertilisers, medical instruments, and rubber tyres and treads).